Santhosh16061994/Predicting-Loan-Eligibility-by-ML-Model/README.md

-Certainly!
-Here's a sample README file description for a Loan Eligibility Model:

 # Loan Eligibility Model

 The Loan Eligibility Model is a machine learning-based solution that predicts the eligibility of individuals for loans based on their personal and financial attributes.
 It uses historical loan data to train a predictive model and offers a reliable tool for loan eligibility assessment.